Made in Japan (Ayumi Hamasaki album)

-Upon its release, Made in Japan received a mixed review by Patrick St. Michel at The Japan Times, who reviewed the album based on its streaming release.
+Upon its release, Made in Japan received a positive review by Patrick St. Michel at The Japan Times, who reviewed the album based on its streaming release.
 Commercially, the album's first week sales underperformed in comparison to Hamasaki's previous albums, but reached number two on the Oricon Albums Chart, making it her highest entry since Love Again in 2013.

 To promote the release, she embarked on an extension of her 2015–2016 countdown concert tour Made in Tokyo, under the same name as the album.
 Although no singles were released from the album, the tracks "Flower" and "Mad World" received music videos with the former being performed on Music Station.
 The album also includes a cover of "Many Classic Moments" by Japanese band Globe, which was released promotionally through the tribute album #Globe20th.

 Background and composition

 In April 2015, Hamasaki released her sixteenth studio album named A One.
 To promote the album, she commenced two concert tours throughout 2015 in Japan; the Final Cirque de Minuit Arena Tour, and an annual live New Years countdown show name Made in Tokyo.
 During both concert tours, Hamasaki begun writing material for her seventeenth studio album; an announcement about the album was then publicly made in January 2016 via Instagram.
 Through early to mid May 2016, Hamasaki used social media services, such as Facebook and Instagram, to show lyrical teasers of songs for her seventeenth studio album; these songs were "Mad World", "Survivor", "You Are the Only One", "Today", and "Flower".
 Then on May 11, 2016, Hamasaki released the album via streaming service AWA Japan.